Cheesemans' Ecology Safaris

 Emergency Evacuation Insurance

-Covers emergency medical treatment and emergency evacuation to a treatment facility and, sometimes, to your home for covered reasons.
+Covers emergency evacuation to a treatment facility and, sometimes, to your home for covered reasons.
 This coverage can also provide helpful services, often 24 hours a day, 7 days a week that can include concierge services and emergency travel assistance.
 If you are not worried about pre-existing condition coverage, you can purchase this policy at any time before your departure.
 This insurance may include other benefits like lost luggage and missed connection coverage.

 Trip Protection/Cancellation Insurance

 Trip cancellation protection provides trip reimbursement for non-refundable trip payments and deposits if you must cancel your trip for a covered reason before your departure.
 Trip interruption protection can provide trip reimbursement for non-refundable trip payments and out-of-pocket expenses if your trip is interrupted after you leave home.
-It also usually includes emergency medical and evacuation coverage, and some policies may include non-emergency medical benefits.
+It also usually includes emergency evacuation coverage, and some policies may include non-emergency medical benefits.

 We are concerned about, but not responsible for, the safety of your valuables.
 Generally speaking, while on a guided tour, it is safe to leave equipment in the vehicle under the care of the driver, but we do not guarantee the safety of your valuables.
 You should keep items of significant value with you or in hotel room safes.
 Some items may be covered by travel insurance, but check your policy carefully for limitations and restrictions.
 If you have expensive camera equipment, you may consider purchasing an additional insurance policy.
-It is best to leave expensive, un-needed articles, such as jewelry, at home.
+It is best to leave expensive, unnecessary articles, such as jewelry, at home.

 What are travel insurance limitations?